jennifertakagi/ignite-shop/README.md

 Features:

 - Register products in Stripe
-- Sell them in the website
+- Sell them on the website
-- Payment using Stripe in checkout step
+- Payment using Stripe in the checkout step

 ### Built With